 Madeleine in London by Ludwig Bemelmans

 Madeleine and her friends are invited to visit Pepito in London.
 As a gift, they give him a retired horse from the Queen’s Life Guards.
 With Pepito and Madeleine on his back, the horse takes off on an adventure in London. [picture book, ages 4 and up]

 Good Masters!
 Sweet Ladies!: Voices from a Medieval Village by

-I personally would not have thought that Medieval short free verse poems would be exciting, but then it die win a Newbery award.
+I personally would not have thought that Medieval short free verse poems would be exciting, but then it did win a Newbery award.
 So I read it.
-And the drama of life in manor in 1255 England is riveting.
+And the drama of life in a manor in 1255 England is riveting.
 Did you know that everyone hated the miller?
 The peasants were forced to get their grain milled at the local miller who invariably stole from them.
 Even the nobles had woes; the knight who went bankrupt to fight in the Crusades, the lord’s nephew who was scared during the hunt, and the lord’s daughter whose dress is ruined by feces thrown at her.
-Each of the 17 short plays tell a story illuminating life during this time with page spreads that detail background history.
+Each of the 17 short plays tells a story illuminating life during this time with page spreads that detail background history.
 I honestly could not put this down!
 [22 vignettes in free verse, ages 10 and up]

 The Dark is Rising series by Susan Cooper